-Trump’s Worst Moments From His “60 Minutes” Interview
+Trump's worst moments from his "60 Minutes" interview

 President Donald Trump: Had I not made that speech, we would not have won.
 I was just saying she didn’t seem to know anything.

-When pressed on whether he had treated Ford with respect, Trump insisted that he had, before shutting down the discussion on Ford because Kavanaugh was ultimately confirmed.
+When pressed on whether he had treated Ford with respect, Trump insisted he had, before shutting down the discussion on Ford because Kavanaugh was ultimately confirmed.
 “I’m not gonna get into it because we won,” he said.
 “It doesn’t matter.
 We won.”

 President Trump on his treatment of Justice Kavanaugh accuser Dr. Christine Blasey Ford during a speech in Mississippi: “Had I not made that speech, we would not have won.” pic.twitter.com/We2r9Zi9Iz